10 C

 January 24, 1773 – The Slave Ship, New Britannia, is destroyed!

 Islam had begun to spread through Senegambia in the 9th century and by the 18th century was a defining feature of the area.
-Jihads against non-Islamic groups erupted in the 1720s and lasted through the 1740s, flaring up again the 1780s and 1790s.
+Jihads against non-Islamic groups erupted in the 1720s and lasted through the 1740s, flaring up again in the 1780s and 1790s.

 The Portuguese arrived in Senegambia in the middle of the fifteenth century.
 Some of the earliest African-European military wars were waged on the Senegambian coast.
 The French and British eventually displaced the Portuguese at the end of the 16th century.

 The first Africans enslaved in the Americas, coming directly from Africa, were taken from the Senegambia region.
-Over the course of the 18th century, about four hundred thousand captive people in this region were sold to the slave ships.
+Over the course of the 18th century, about four hundred thousand captive people in this region were sold to slave ships.

 What is known is that the children managed to slip tools to the men chained in the ship’s cramped middle deck.
-The men used them to break out of their chains, cut through the wall of their wooden prison, and took possession of the gun room and the weapons inside.
+The men used them to break out of their chains, cut through the wall of their wooden prison, and take possession of the gun room and the weapons inside.

 Source: